 Lobster Road, Redcar

 Built on the eve of the First World War, this is a late and relatively modest example of fully-developed Gothic Revival church architecture.
 The design has some architectural distinction, particularly internally.
 An unusual feature is the use of terracotta for most of the dressings.

 In 1874 four furnaces were erected at Warrenby, attracting an influx of workers, many of them Irish and Catholic.
 To provide them with a place of worship Canon Riddell purchased a site in Thrush Road on the outskirts of Redcar for £500, and a dual-purpose brick school-chapel in lancet Gothic-style was built for £1,000.
 The building later became a Methodist chapel.
 In 1905 the presbytery was built, from designs by Brodrick, Lowther & Walker of Hull and Bridlington.
-The present church was built in 1913-14 (foundation stone laid 18 June 1913 [inscription]; opened 17 June 1914 [Devlin, 1974 parish history]).
+It seems likely (on stylistic grounds) that they also designed the present church, which was built in 1913-14 (foundation stone laid 18 June 1913 [inscription] and opened 17 June 1914 [Devlin, 1974 parish history]).